vivfeijoo/EmployeeShiftManager/README.md

-# EmployeeShiftManager
+# Employee Shift Manager

-Python automation tool to manage employee shifts and store the data in an SQLite database.
+A simple console application built with Python and SQLite that allows you to manage employee work shifts.

+## Features
+- Add new shifts
+- View saved shifts
+- (Planned: Edit & delete shifts)

+## How to Run